What you are about to read

 Paris by neighborhood: choose your atmosphere

-One of the beauties of Paris is its uniformity, since the city was rebuilt at the end of the 19th century.
+One of the beauties of Paris is its homogeneity, since the city was rebuilt at the end of the 19th century.
 However, Paris is also made up of different neighborhoods, each with its own character and attractions.
 It's up to you to choose which you prefer.

 -